Environmental Conservation in Australia

 Learn about environmental science in the Northern Territories and Western Australia, working with government and private conservation services including The Nature Conservancy, international and national NGOs, and scientific institutions, while participating in ongoing conservation research, including monitoring programs and ecological research.

 Spend four weeks exploring the environment of Northern and Western Australia while contributing to conservation efforts and environmental research.
 You will have the chance to work with the aboriginal population as well as with Australian scientists.

-SWES 495F/595F ENVIRONMENTAL CONSERVATION IN AUSTRALIA (6 Credits)
+SWES 495F/595F Environmental Conservation in Australia (6 Credits)

-Classes are direct UA credit sponsored by the UA Department of Soil, Water & Environmental Science.
-This program is run by Dr. Thomas Wilson, Associate Professor of Practice, Department of Soil, Water & Environmental Science.
+Dr. Thomas Wilson, Associate Professor of Practice, Department of Soil, Water & Environmental Science.

-After arrival in Brisbane we will travel to the Northern Territories and visit the regions around Kununurra, including the Kimberley Mountain range.
-We will participate in ongoing environmental research projects related to fire ecology, environmental restoration, and conservation biology, then travel to Alice Springs in Western Australia to participate in similar projects.
+After arrival in Brisbane, we will travel to the Northern Territories and visit the regions around Kununurra, including the Kimberley Mountain range.
+We will participate in ongoing environmental research projects related to fire ecology, environmental restoration, and conservation biology, and then travel to Alice Springs in Western Australia to participate in similar projects.